Ajay-Kumar-9/Spotify-clone/README.md

-#Spotify Clone!
+#Frontend Spotify Clone UI
-This is just a basic spotify project for front end!
+This project is a front-end user interface (UI) clone of Spotify, focusing on replicating its design and user experience.